LORD-MicroStrain/mip_sdk/examples/cpp/7_series/ahrs/README.md

 TOW = 123456.789     Euler Angles = [ 0.012345, -0.067890,  1.234567]
 ```

-## Usage

-1. Connect your 7-series AHRS device to the specified serial port
-2. Update the `PORT_NAME` constant if using a different port
-3. Compile and run the example
-4. Follow the gyro bias capture prompt (keep the device stationary)
-5. The program will:
-    - Initialize the device
-    - Configure data streaming
-    - Wait for the filter to reach AHRS mode
-    - Stream data for the specified runtime
-    - Display filter state transitions
-    - Display real-time filter data
-    - Clean up and exit

 ## Filter State Progression

 The example monitors and displays filter state transitions: